CSE141pp/wi20-CSE141L-intro/README.md

-# TODO

-3. Update 'cse141s219' to reflect setting for current quarter.
-4. Verify that 'launch-141' still works.
-6. Update the name of the command campus provides us.

 # Introduction to the Development Environment

 In this lab you will set up the lab environment and learn how gather